Drop in speed limits on parts of SH1 between Kaitāia and Pukenui

 Speed limits have been reduced along sections of State Highway 1 between Pukenui and Kaitāia in a move the national transport agency hopes to reduce accidents and save lives on the country’s roads.

-Waka Kotahi/ NZ Transport Agency has got approval from the director of Land Transport to introduce new speed limits on SH1 between the two centres, and the new limits came into effect on Monday.
+NZ Transport Agency Waka Kotahi (NZTA) has got approval from the director of land transport to introduce new speed limits on SH1 between the two centres, and the new limits came into effect on Monday.

+The new speeds relate to five short sections of SH1 between the two centres, and include the limit on the Awanui Straights, which has been reduced from 100km/h to 80km/h.

 ‘’We’ll be rolling out more speed limit changes on short sections of state highways across the region over the coming months to help improve efficiency and safety for all of us, so keep an eye out for the new speed limit signs and travel safely.’’